djbyrne/MADDPG/Report.md

 ### MADDPG Multi Critics
 <img src="/images/multi_critic.png" alt="Multi Critics" width="500" />

 The diagram above shows the architecture of the MADDPG agents.
-Each agent has its own actor and critic
+Each agent has its own actor and critic.
+These individual critics are assigned to their respective agents and identifies the value of their agents actions independently.
+This allows an agent to learn a different policy from other agents in its environment .
+This is very usful when you are dealing with an environment where not all agents should behave the same way.
+However in the tennis environment we want our agents to learn the same reward function.

 ### COMA Single Critic
 <img src="/images/single_critic.png" alt="Single Critics" width="500"/>

+The Counterfactual Multi Agent approach differs from MADDPG in its use of the critic network.
+Instead of using individual critics, it has a single critic that all agents feed into

 ## Experiments and Training